spych

 Spych

-Spych (pronounced "speech"): talk to your computer like its your personal assistant without sending your voice to the cloud.
+Spych (pronounced "speech"): Talk with your computer like it's your personal assistant without sending your voice to the cloud.

-A lightweight, fully offline Python toolkit for wake word detection, audio transcription, and AI integrations.
-Built on faster-whisper and PvRecorder.
+A lightweight, fully offline Python toolkit for wake word detection, audio transcription, spoken AI responses, and AI integrations.
+Built on faster-whisper, PvRecorder, and Kokoro.

 API Docs: https://connor-makowski.github.io/spych/spych.html